 After places have been offered, the school will maintain a continuing interest (waiting) list.
 A child's position on a CI list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
-The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.
+The school will contact parents/carers if a vacancy becomes available and it can be offered to a child.
 Continuing interest lists will be maintained for every year group until the end of the summer term.
-To retain a CI application after this time, parents must make an In Year application.
+To remain on the CI (waiting) list after this time, a parent/carer must confirm they are still interested in a place and wish to remain on the CI list by completing an In-Year application form.